Are you thinking about living in Chicago? You’re in good hands.

 When I first moved to Chicago I brought my car because my job was located downtown but I lived in the suburbs.
 Within one year of this arrangement, I decided to move downtown and ditch the car altogether because parking became too much of a hassle and I was satisfied with the CTA.

-Based on personal experience, you can definitely live in Chicago without a car.
+Based on personal experience, living in Chicago without a car is a breeze.

 #8.
 Housing costs

 Considering the size of Chicago, housing is surprisingly affordable by big city standards.
 As of 2021, the median cost of a home in Chicago clocks in at $340,000.

 Let me tell you, as someone that hails from New York, this price seems surreal.

 But wait, it gets better.
 Chicago has the 4th highest concentration of Fortune 500 companies in the US (36 companies total).
 By and large, these jobs pay higher salaries, the average salary in Chicago is $72,000.

 Between the reasonable home prices and decent annual salary, it’s actually possible to consider owning a home in Chicago — an achievement most city dwellers can’t even afford to dream about.

 #9.
 The sports culture